m-manu/scfind/README.md

 scfind is a 'find' command for source code files

 Usage:
-	scfind DIRECTORY_PATH
+	scfind $DIRECTORY_PATH

 where,
-	DIRECTORY_PATH is path to a readable directory that you want to scan for source code files
+	$DIRECTORY_PATH is path to a readable directory that you want to scan for source code files

 For more details: https://github.com/m-manu/scfind